-Vinegar is mentioned as the, “go to,” cleaner in virtually all the posts and videos you will ever see on the subject of natural cleaners; however if used incorrectly it quite literally has the power to kill you!
+Vinegar is mentioned as the “go-to” cleaner in virtually all the posts and videos you will ever see on the subject of natural cleaners.
+However, if misused, it quite literally has the power to kill you!

 Many online recipes frequently advise you to mix vinegar with other ingredients.
-They do this in order to somehow boost its effectiveness and turn an ordinary cleaner into a super cleaner.
+They do this to somehow boost its effectiveness and turn an ordinary cleaner into a super cleaner.

-When this happens you can quite quickly run the risk of turning perfectly harmless ingredients into a deadly cocktail or at best a useless sludge.
+When this happens, you can quite quickly run the risk of turning perfectly harmless ingredients into a deadly cocktail or, at best, a useless sludge.

 1. Vinegar and baking soda

-Look out, here comes the sciency stuff!
+Look out, here comes the science stuff!

-Not a natural household multipurpose cleaner as advertised by the many people who refuse to see the natural chemistry at work.
+Not a natural household multipurpose cleaner as advertised.
+Although many people who refuse to see the natural chemistry at work.

-What should we be doing?
+So, what should we be doing?

 (Basic schoolboy science).